 Other soon-to-be retirees might be fretting over nothing.
 These are the investors who already have a safety cushion of cash, perhaps accompanied by a nice workplace pension.
 They’re invested in a risk appropriate portfolio that is still built with an eye to the long-term.
 Besides, as a balanced portfolio, it’s only down 9 percent for the year.
 Annoying, yes.
 Devastating, no.

-Long-term investors know that a portfolio falling 10 or 20 percent is entirely within the range of expected outcomes in a given year.
+Long-term investors know that a portfolio falling 10-20% is entirely within the range of expected outcomes in a given year.
 That’s why they’ve built a margin of safety with enough cash and pension income to rely on for 1-5 years and give their portfolio time to recover.

 Their retirement plan is conservative enough to provide income to age 95, with assets left over (including their home) in their estate.